The best bluebell walks in Surrey

 Pitstop: Walk from Kingswood across country to The Harrow just outside Warlingham.

 These woodlands are well known for their displays of spring flowers, particularly the carpet of vibrant bluebells.
 The woodlands are on Weald Clay.
 You’ll find oak, ash, birch, rowan or mountain ash and hazel trees, as well as some holly, wild cherry, hawthorn and crab apple trees.

-Pitstop: The Red Lion at Shamley Green is just two minutes away and reopens for garden dining on 12 April.
+Pitstop: The Red Lion at Shamley Green is just two minutes away.

 Kew Gardens, Richmond